 THIS IS ONLY A BRIEF INTRODUCTION TO DIAGNOSIS AND THERAPEUTIC INTERVENTIONS BEING TRIED OUT TO HELP AUTISTIC INDIVIDUALS.
 The compiler at the original site was John Wobus, Syracuse University Computing Services

 BETHESDA, MD (NIH) - Researchers funded by the National Institutes of Health have identified a gene that may predispose people to developing autism.
 The gene, known as HOXA1, plays a crucial role in early brain development.
 The study was conducted by a research team in NIH's Collaborative Programs of Excellence in Autism and was published in the December issue of "Teratology".
 Click here for the detailed report.
-NEWS ITEM IN INTELLIHEALTH ONLINE OF 28/12/2000: http://www.intelihealth.com/enews?304212 |
+NEWS ITEM in INTELLIHEALTH ONLINE of 28 December 2000 |

 There is still controversy over neurological differences in the brains of autistic people and the rest of the population.
 However, it does appear from evidence obtained through autopsies, MRI and PET scans that there are subtle cellular changes in the autistic brain.
 The increased incidence of seizures (20-30% develop seizures in adolescence) also points to neurological differences.